Home Compare ALLN.SW vs WPC

 Growth

-On valuation, the same pattern holds: both rank well, but Allreal Holding AG still sits higher.
+On profitability, the same pattern holds: both rank well, but Allreal Holding AG still sits higher.

 Growth — Dominant Gap